farhadGithub/MyNotes/DataScieneVM/CentosDataScienceVM.md

 c.
 Click on **Compute**.

 d.
-Select an Ubuntu Server.
+Select a Centos Server.

 e.
 Click on **Create** (Do not change the deployment model option).